prakshaysaini/Face-Matching-Siamese-model/README.md

-#  Face Verification with Distorted Images
+#  Face Matching (Multi-Class Recognition with Distorted Inputs)

 This repository contains code and pretrained models for **Task B** of **ComSys Hackathon 5** — verifying identity from distorted face images using a **Siamese embedding model**.